 Seishiro charged the fuda—

 "No!"
 Kamui leaped between them, shielding Subaru.
-Interesting
+Interesting.

 "You want to play, too?"
 The Twin Star smirked, "but I'm busy with your fr—"